Best nights to experience the bio bay in Puerto Rico

-Before proceeding with the Bioluminescent Bay tour reservation in Puerto Rico its sort of vital to know the moon phase and make sure it is in the good for viewing condition.
-The best viewing conditions of a bioluminescent bay take place when light pollution is reduced to a minimum.
-Therefore it’s strongly encouraged to consult with a tour guide or the Bio Bay Moon Calendar in this article.
+Before booking your bioluminescent bay tour in Puerto Rico it’s sort of vital to know the moon phase and make sure it is in good viewing condition.
+The best night to explore a bioluminescent bay takes place when light pollution is reduced to a minimum.
+Therefore it’s strongly encouraged to consult with a tour guide or check our Bio Bay Moon Calendar at the end of this article.

 If the moon is too bright, typically when it’s in waxing and full phases, the tour operators will bring a dark piece of cloth to cover up excessive moonlight.
 The size of the moon is not as important as timing its phase.
 Generally, it is the brightest for the five days before becoming full.
 The perfect viewing conditions for glowing water are when the moon is new or in the waning phase.

 Another factor affecting the level of luminescence in the bay is the amount of sunlight during the day.
 Glowing microorganisms recharge with solar energy.
 The more energy they receive during the day, the more glittery the glow will be at night.